The Fat Wren Family Story

-More taste, Less waste.
+More taste, less waste.

-In 2009 Mel decided it would be a great idea to do a "farm-made" Christmas hamper for all of the extended family using the excess farm grown produce.
+In 2009 I decided it would be a great idea to do a "farm-made" Christmas hamper for all of the extended family using the excess farm grown produce.
 Recipes were researched, canning techniques studied, jars were bought and the shenanigans commenced!

 That first hamper included a tomato relish, strawberry jam, farmhouse pickle and a vanilla syrup preserved jar of cherries.
-It was the beginning of a great love affair -with preserving.
+It was the beginning of a great love affair with preserving.

-In 2011 Under the name of Well Preserved, I decided to go to market!
+In 2011 under the name of Well Preserved, I decided to go to market!
 The Farmers Markets each Sunday.
 My first stall was TINY.
 Hand made signs, very basic labels, bunting and a small range of products.

 It was a crash course in "market"-ing, and let me tell you it's not for the faint hearted.
 It involved many 3am starts in the freezing cold or afternoons sweltering in the heat but I found it was always worth it!

 I really love these images of the first stall.